Felix-chengecha/Heroic-market-place_Android/README.md

 # Heroic market app

--This is an ecommerce mobile application for buying and selling products online, built in java  and Laravel for the backend technology.
+- This is an ecommerce mobile application for buying and selling products online, built in java  and Laravel for the backend technology.
--I have created  API endpoints that allows one to fetch all items, items categories, register a user and add items to cart in laravel.
+- I have created  API endpoints that allows one to fetch all items, items categories, register a user and add items to cart in laravel.
--The app is using  the volley library which provides easy and fast network communication between the  Android app and the backend
+- The app is using  the volley library which provides easy and fast network communication between the  Android app and the backend
--The app integrated the app with mpesa to provide an online  payment option
+- The app integrated the app with mpesa to provide an online  payment option

 ## Features

--User authentication and authorization using Laravel.
+- User authentication and authorization using Laravel.
--Product listing, browsing, and search functionality.
+- Product listing, browsing, and search functionality.
--Shopping cart and order management.
+- Shopping cart and order management.
--Secure payment processing using mpesa.
+- Secure payment processing using mpesa.

 ## screens